Biomedical PhD Admissions & Application

 Test Scores

 The DGP no longer requires the submission of GRE general or subject tests.
 DGP will accept GRE scores if you believe they will help your application.
 We would like to stress that submission of scores is truly optional.
-In the admissions cycle for 2022 admits, only about 15% of applicants submitted GRE scores.
+In the admissions cycle for 2023 admits, less than 15% of applicants submitted GRE scores.
 The percentage of applicants admitted who submitted GRE scores and those who did not were the same.
 International students with degrees from non-US institutions may benefit more from submitting GRE scores.

 A TOEFL score of 90 (internet) for all international applicants is a requirement of NU Graduate School and cannot be waived by the DGP.
 However, students who obtain an undergraduate or graduate degree from institutions within the US or from institutions where the language of instruction is English are exempt from the TOEFL requirement.
 If your TOEFL is not automatically waived, please contact us.